 Ričet will make you fall in love

-Ričet can be your secret healthy energy booster, perfectly packed with nutrients, proteins, fibers, minerals and vitamins.
+It can be your secret healthy energy booster, perfectly packed with nutrients, proteins, fibers, minerals and vitamins.
 Barley contains complex carbohydrates that are broken down gradually, providing a steady release of energy over time.
 No matter if you are headed to the mountains or preparing to chop a full truck of firewood, the sustained energy release from barley will keep you going a long way.
-It also contains a fair amount of iron which is essential for oxygen transport in the blood and crucial for maintaining energy levels and preventing fatigue.
-Besides that, it’s loaded with beta-glucans.

 Ingredients for a traditional bowl of ričet

-Although vegetarian ričet was often cooked by poor people, the traditional recipe calls for variations of smoked pork meat, like pork ribs or homemade Carniolan sausages.
+SMOKED MEAT – There’s a saying in Slovenia that if a pig doesn’t step in the pot, ričet won’t be right.
+Although vegetarian ričet was often cooked by poor people, the traditional recipe calls for variations of smoked pork, such as pork ribs or homemade Carniolan sausages.

-POTATO – Potato is cooked in a lot less time than barley and other vegetables in ričet; that’s why the diced potatoes are added to the pot as last, about half an hour before the end of cooking.
+POTATO – Potato is cooked in a lot less time than barley and other vegetables in ričet; that’s why the diced potatoes are added to the pot last, about half an hour before the end of cooking.

 CELERY ROOT – Celery root (or celeriac), with its slightly nutty flavor, brings a hint of freshness and depth to the ricet bowl.